lagom/lagom/docs/manual/java/releases/Migration13.md

 ## Service Info

-It is now compulsory for Play applications to provide a [[ServiceInfo|ServiceInfo]] programmatically to run in the development unvironment.
+It is now compulsory for Play applications to provide a [[ServiceInfo|ServiceInfo]] programmatically to run in the development environment.
 If you were providing `lagom.play.service-name` and `lagom.play.acls` via `aplication.conf` on your Play application the Developer Mode's `runAll` will still work but this is now deprecated.
 If your Play app is not implementing a `Module` you should add one and use the new `bindServiceInfo` to setup the service name and `ServiceAcl`s.
 The suggested location is `<play_app_folder>/app/Module.java` so that Guice will find it automatically.

 ## ConductR